Sunday, 1st August 2010

-What is Ikken Hissatsu?
+What Is Ikken Hissatsu?

 Ikken Hissatsu is a Japanese term that is used quite frequently in Karate (especially Shotokan).
 What does it mean?
 The term, in itself, is actually not abstract or hard to understand – it means simply to “kill with one strike”, or “one punch kill”.
 The exact definition is “One Fist, Certain Death”